A Trap in the Ruins

 “Fine, don’t talk to me then,” Lynx growled.

 Pennie sighed.
 Ray and Lynx had hardly spoken to each other since their fight in May.
-Although there were times where Lynx attempted to speak with Ray and acted like nothing happened, Ray always avoided him and only spoke to him in short sentences if he needed to.
+Although there were times where Lynx attempted to speak with Ray and acted like nothing happened, Ray always avoided him and only spoke to him quietly in short sentences if he needed to.
 It was obvious that Lynx had really hurt Ray’s feelings and the fact that Lynx hadn’t properly apologized just made things worse.
 Pennie began to think it was better when they were arguing all the time.

 “Well, there’s nothing left for us here now,” Kaela sighed.
 “We should probably start heading out to Enlil before it gets too late.”